mollie/commercetools/docs/deployment.md

 ## Docker

-To run using a docker container, navigate to the root directory of the repository (where the Dockerfile is located) and build the container with:
+To run using a docker container, navigate to the root directory of the repository (where the Dockerfile is located) and build the container:
 `docker build -t ct-mollie-extension:latest .`

+The port number will default to 3000 (extension module) and 3001 (notifications module).
+It can also be passed as an argument to the build command like so:
+`docker build -t ct-mollie-extension:latest --build-arg PORT=3050 .`
+NB if this port is provided in both the environment and as a `--build-arg`, the `--build-arg` will take priority.

-After the docker image has build, you could run it with a command like the following to start the container:
+After the docker image has built, you could run it with a command like the following to start the container:
 `docker run -e CT_MOLLIE_CONFIG=xxxxxx --name ct-mollie-extension ct-mollie-extension:latest`

 When finished, to stop the container, run: